 - 1. Set up the display window there is only one tab containing a transect and a map. - a.
 Remove all layers and data sources. - b.
 From the Main Display window, select File -> New Display Tab -> Misc -> Transect And Map. - c.
 Close any other previously-existing displays. - 2.
-Load the file < local path > /Data/Grid/GFS_CONUS_80km_20190903_1200.grib1. - a.
+Load the file <local path>/Data/Grid/GFS\CONUS\80km\20190903\1200.grib1. - a.
 In the Data Explorer, navigate to the Gridded Data -> Local chooser. - b.
-Select the < local path > /Data/Grid/GFS_CONUS_80km_20190903_1200.grib1 file. - c.
+Select the <local path>/Data/Grid/GFS\CONUS\80km\20230830\0000.grib1 file. - c.
 Click Add Source. - 3.
 Add a display of wind speed data at the surface for the first timestep to the right map panel in the Main Display. - a.
 In the Main Display, Left-Click in the right map panel to make it active. - b.
-In the Fields panel Field Selector, select the 2D -> Derived -> Speed field. - c.
+In the Fields panel Field Selector, select the 2D -> Derived -> Speed (\height\above\ground\) field. - c.
 In the Displays panel, select Plan Views -> Color-Shaded Plan View. - d.
 In the Times tab, change the dropdown to Use Selected and choose the first timestep only. - e.
 Click Create Display. - 4.
 Add a vertical cross section of wind speed to the left transect panel in the Main Display window. - a.
 In the Main Display, Left-Click in the left transect panel to make it active. - b.
 In the Fields panel of the Field Selector, select the 3D -> Derived -> Speed field. - c.
 In the Displays panel of the Field Selector, select Vertical Cross Sections -> Color-Filled Contour Cross Section. - d.
 In the Times tab, change the dropdown to Use Selected and choose the first timestep only. - e.
 Click Create Display. - 5.
 A vertical cross section of wind speed should now be shown in the left panel in the Main Display.
 This cross section is drawn using the location of the transect line in the right map panel.
-Change the location of this transect line so it crosses over Hurricane Dorian.
+Change the location of this transect line so it crosses over Hurricanes Idalia and Franklin. - a.

-- a.
 In the left transect panel of the Main Display, select the Transects -> Edit menu item.
 This opens a Transect Drawing Control window. - b.
 From the Controls tab of the Transect Drawing Control window, select the Create A Transect () Mode option. - c.
-In the right map panel in the Main Display, use Left-Click+Drag to draw a transect line that crosses over Hurricane Dorian.
+In the right map panel in the Main Display, use Left-Click+Drag to draw a transect line that crosses over Hurricanes Idalia (west of Florida) and Franklin (off South Carolina coast).
 At this point, you should notice that the left transect panel updates to showing a vertical cross section of wind speeds over the hurricane. - 6.
 The transect panel can overlay multiple parameters together at once.
 For example, add a vertical cross section of relative humidity to the transect panel. - a.
 Left-Click in the left transect panel of the Main Display to make it active. - b.
-From the Fields panel of the Field Selector, select the 3D grid -> Relative humidity @ Isobaric surface field. - c.
+From the Fields panel of the Field Selector, select the 3D grid -> Relative humidity (a) Isobaric surface field. - c.
 From the Displays panel, select Vertical Cross Sections -> Contour Cross Section. - d.
-Verify that only the first time is selected in the Times tab. - e.
-Click Create Display.
+Verify that only the first time is selected in the Times tab.